 |Week 5||Week 10|

-In the Beginning of the First Trimester of Pregnancy
+At the Beginning of the First Trimester of Pregnancy

 Even before the pregnancy test reads positive, there are changes happening during the first trimester of pregnancy.
 During ovulation, the egg is released and the corpus luteum signals the release of progesterone.
 Progesterone causes the lining of the uterus to thicken and engorge with blood.
 When fertilization occurs, the fertilized egg implants in the thicker lining and starts to grow immediately.
 Human chorionic gonadotropin (hCG) is released keeping the corpus luteum alive for the duration of the pregnancy. hCG is the hormone that turns a pregnancy test from negative to positive.